yaser1rifai/test-module3/js_test/README.md

 * 1000 ➞ true
 * 100 ➞ true

-5. Write a program that adds a string ending to each member in an array.
+5. Write a program that adds a string ending to each item in an array.
 * **Examples & Expected output**
 * ["clever", "meek", "hurried", "nice"], "ly" ➞ ["cleverly", "meekly", "hurriedly", "nicely"]
 * ["new", "pander", "scoop"], "er" ➞ ["newer", "panderer", "scooper"]